Dentures – Jacksonville, FL

 Materials your replacement teeth will be made of (usually porcelain or acrylic)

 Yes, mainly because they require oral surgery and the placement of multiple dental implants.
 Most patients find implant dentures to be worth every penny because they’re far more reliable for day-to-day use.
 Since implants are firmly rooted into the jawbone, they’ll stay in place while in use.
 Plus, they help stimulate the jawbone to provide you with increased biting strength and longevity.
-With proper care and maintenance, you can expect your fully functioning grin to last several decades!
+With proper care and maintenance, you can expect your fully functioning grin to last several decades.

 We understand that some people may not have dental insurance, or their plan doesn’t cover as much of the costs as they thought it would.
 Fortunately, we offer other solutions to make your care as affordable as possible.
 At Distinctive Dentistry, you can apply for third-party financing through CareCredit.
 It allows you to split up the total cost of your care into smaller monthly installments.
-With this option, you can make even the most expensive dental treatment fit your budget!
+With this option, you can make even the most involved dental treatment fit your budget.

 Ultimately, the best way to get an accurate cost estimate is by attending a consultation with our team.
 We’ll happily address any concerns you have and do what we can to keep your out-of-pocket expenses as low as possible.